What activities can we do with younger children with vision impairment that don't involve online support?

 RNIB

-RNIB has a dedicated page with advice and information about early years support, and also some useful guides:
+RNIB have a dedicated page with advice and information about early years support, and also some useful guides:

 Let’s Play A guide to help you create fun-filled playtimes for your child to develop and explore their senses.
 All children love to play, but vision is just one way to explore and learn about the world.
 The toys in this guide have been selected by parents, children and play experts for their tactile, sound, scented, and visually stimulating play potential.
 The guide also suggests ways to create or adapt play activities using everyday items.